BounceCheckBounceCheck

 One of the main problems catch-all and accept-all emails cause for marketing is that you can't tell whether the email belongs to an actual person.

-Verifying catch-all emails matters for ensuring messages reach the right hands, but the technique is limited.
-There is no fully reliable way to verify a catch-all email address.
+There is no fully reliable way to verify an individual catch-all or accept-all mailbox.
 What an email verification tool can do is flag whether the sending domain is configured as accept-all.
-BounceCheck detects accept-all domains during verification, so you can segment those addresses and treat them separately from fully verified contacts.
+BounceCheck detects accept-all domains during verification so you can segment those addresses and treat them separately from fully verified contacts.

-When you have decided to send marketing campaigns to accept-all emails, start by extracting invalid emails from your list.
-Send in small batches at your discretion and monitor which ones bounce back.
-Those bounces are the addresses you want to remove from your data.
+If you decide to send to accept-all addresses, start by extracting invalid emails from your list.
+Send in small batches and monitor which ones bounce back.
+The bouncing addresses are invalid; the ones that don't bounce most likely reached the intended destination.
+Keeping this testing off your primary sending account protects your domain's sending status.

 Some ESPs allow a higher volume of accept-alls to be sent at once, though it's worth contacting your preferred sending platform to gather any additional information about their tolerances.